colejarczyk/doc/api/points_transfers.rst

-Block points to customer's account
+Block points on customer's account
 ----------------------------------

-Administrator can block points to customer's account in order prevent to spend it.
-To block points you need to call ``/api/points/transfer/block`` endpoint with the ``POST`` method.
-In order to unblock points you need to use ``/api/points/transfer/<transfer>/cancel`` endpoint.
+The administrator can block points on a customer's account in order to prevent them from spending them.
+To block points, you need to call the ``/api/points/transfer/block`` endpoint with the ``POST`` method.
+In order to unblock points, you need to use the ``/api/points/transfer/<transfer>/cancel`` endpoint.

 Definition
 ^^^^^^^^^^